ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 This brings us to the next topic: **browser transports**, which play a crucial role in making both IPFS and libp2p on the web a reality.

-## Browser Transports
+## Browser transports

-Browser transports (protocols) are the bread and butter of the web and the achilles heel of IPFS on the web.
+Browser transports (protocols) are the bread and butter of the web and the Achilles heel of IPFS on the web.
 If you can't communicate with other peers, you can't do much.

-Browser communicate over the internet using a number of transport protocols, each with their own strengths and weaknesses.
+Browsers communicate over the internet using a number of transport protocols, each with their own strengths and weaknesses.
 Assuming a web app is in a [Secure Context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts), i.e., served over HTTPS as most modern web apps are, the following transport protocols are available:

 - **HTTPS**: Request/Response HTTP over TLS
-- **Secure WebSocket**: Secure bi-directional streaming communication over WebSockets.
+- **Secure WebSocket**: Secure bidirectional streaming communication over WebSockets.
 - **WebRTC**: Initially conceived for real-time browser-to-browser communication, e.g. for video, audio, and data streaming.
 - **WebTransport**: A QUIC based replacement for WebSockets